DiRAC-benchmarks/DiRAC3-testsuite/README.md

 ## Module File and Submission Script Template

-Before building the benchmarks on a system, two files must be created for a `hostname` of your choice:
+Before building the benchmarks, three files must be created for a `hostname` of your choice:

-* Create, modify and source a script named `modules/modules.hostname` that loads necessary modules and sets other environment variables.
+* A shell script named `modules/modules.hostname` that loads all necessary modules.
+* A CMake toolchain script named `cmake/toolchain.hostname.cmake` that specifies the compilers to use and defines additional variables regarding the hardware.
-* Create and modify a template script named `templates/submit.hostname` for submitting benchmarks to a batch job scheduler.
+* A template shell script named `templates/submit.hostname` for submitting benchmarks to a batch job scheduler.

-Sample module and submission template scripts are provided.
+Sample module, toolchain and submission template scripts are provided for a range of systems.

 ## Build Instructions

-The testsuite is downloaded, configured and built as below, passing the chosen `hostname` to cmake:
+The testsuite is downloaded, configured and built for the chosen `hostname` as below:

 ```
 git clone --recursive git@github.com:DiRAC-benchmarks/DiRAC3-testsuite.git